marcinsitkiewicz/astro-weather-extended-android/README.md

 # AstroWeatherExtended
- extended verrion of the AstroWeather app
+ the extended version of the AstroWeather app